zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 handcuffs, or with ropes, or with fetters, or with vines, or with kudzu vines, or by throwing into chains, or by fences, or by The village is tied to the town [, or to the city], or to the country, or to the place, and it is even declared:
-"You must not walk away from here. 』He also feels suffering and sorrow by the bondage,Where did this terror, suffering, and sorrow arise?
+"You must not walk away from here.
+"He also feels suffering and sorrow by the bondage,Where did this terror, suffering, and sorrow arise?
 It arises from his love, happiness, greed, joy and greed.